PRP's Parathyroid Scan Service Information

 Part 2: When you return, additional images of your neck will be acquired, along with a second injection of radioactive tracer.
 This part takes approximately 30-60 minutes.

-After your examination
+After your Parathyroid scan

 There are usually no after effects from a parathyroid scan.